restic/rest-server/README.md

       --log string           log HTTP requests in the combined log format --max-size int         the maximum size of the repository in bytes --no-auth              disable .htpasswd authentication
+      --no-verify-upload     do not verify the integrity of uploaded data.
+DO NOT enable unless the rest-server runs on a very low-power device
       --path string          data directory (default "/tmp/restic")
       --private-repos        users can only access their private repo --prometheus           enable Prometheus metrics